apple/coremltools/docs-guides/_sources/source/typed-execution.md

 By default, an ML program produced by the converter is typed in float 16 precision, and run with the default configuration that uses all compute units (similar to the default neural network).

 For models sensitive to precision, you can set the precision to float 32 during conversion by using the `compute_precision=coremltools.precision.FLOAT32` flag with the [`convert()`](https://apple.github.io/coremltools/source/coremltools.converters.convert.html#module-coremltools.converters._converters_entry) method.
 Such a model is guaranteed to run with float 32 precision on all hardware and software versions.
 Unlike a neural network, the float 32 typed ML program will run on a CPU as well as the GPU.
-Only the ANE is barred as a compute unit when a model is typed with float 32 precision.
+Only the NE is barred as a compute unit when a model is typed with float 32 precision.

 With an ML program, you can even mix and match precision support within a single compute unit, such as the CPU or GPU.
 If you need float 32 precision for specific layers instead of the entire model, you can selectively preserve float 32 tensor types by using the `compute_precision=ct.transform.Float16ComputePrecision()` transform during model conversion.